What’s the meaning of tesoro in Italian?

 Roma rappresenta un enorme tesoro culturale.

-This kind of treasure doesn’t refer to a chest full of gold.
-Yet again, it means something very precious and valuable.
+This kind of treasure doesn’t mean a chest full of gold.
+On the contrary, it means something very precious and valuable.

 Aiuta Lingookies con un 👍!